salbeik/notesandmath/README.rst

 	atanh(expression)

-The command 'atanh' returns the inverse hyperbolic tangent for each element of X.
+The command 'atanh' returns the inverse hyperbolic tangent for each element of x.

 #### Examples: